 Behavior analytics is the process of tracking and analyzing quantitative and qualitative user data to identify how people interact with your website or product, and why.

-Getting set up with a SaaS behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
+Setting up a SaaS behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
 Here’s how to get started with the two most popular behavior analytics tools: heatmaps and session recordings.

-Track where users click and scroll with heatmaps
+Track where users click, move, and scroll with heatmaps

-The easiest way to track and visualize where users click, tap, and scroll is to use heatmaps.
+The easiest way to track and visualize where users click, move, and scroll is to use heatmaps.

 Website heatmaps are visual representations of the most popular (red) and unpopular (blue) elements on a page, giving you an at-a-glance understanding of what people look at and ignore, which helps you identify patterns and optimize for increased engagement.